 Mark Carver was convicted on March 21, 2011 for the murder of UNC-Charlotte student Irina Yarmolenko and sentenced to life in prison.
 The victim’s body was found on an embankment of the Catawba River a hundred yards from the spot where Mr. Carver and his cousin, Neal Cassada, had been fishing.
 Although there was no clear evidence of guilt, both men were charged with Ms. Yarmolenko’s murder.
 Mr. Cassada died as a result of pre-existing heart problems the day before his trial.

 On May 5, 2008, two jet skiers discovered Ms. Yarmolenko’s body on the ground next to her car, which was at the bottom of an embankment where it had become snagged on a stump at the river’s edge.
 Three ligatures were around her neck, all of which came from within her vehicle.

-Mr. Carver was approached by an officer while fishing about 100 yards downriver, shook his hand, and provided the officer with his ID.
+Mr. Carver was approached by an officer while fishing about 100 yards downriver.
 He informed the officer that he had not seen or heard anything and that Mr. Cassada had been there earlier that day.

 (1) A partial DNA profile obtained from above the driver’s side rear door of Ms. Yarmolenko’s vehicle was consistent with a DNA mixture, meaning more than one profile was present, and the predominant DNA profile matched Mr. Carver.